-For Advanced Courses, with the exception of joint FEBS/EMBO Lecture Courses, the course websites will be FEBS-owned and -branded event webpages with a consistent style, as used in recent years.
-An example is: https://interorgancrosstalk2024.febsevents.org/.
+For Advanced Courses, with the exception of joint FEBS/EMBO Lecture Courses (which are provided by EMBO), the course websites will be FEBS-owned and -branded event webpages with a consistent style, as used in recent years.
+An example is:

+https://sphingolipidbiology2025.febsevents.org/.